 I have to develop a new feature using Amazon S3 services.
-The first discussedd thing with the customer was how to get an access to an S3 AWS Account to write my features.
+The first discussed thing with the customer was how to get access to an S3 AWS Account to write my features.
 Since it was rather complicated, I had to look for some alternative solutions.

 These are my finds.

 First, to manipulate S3 resources, I am writing Java microservices.
 I have been looking for Java S3 Libraries and some interesting links :